oskardudycz/event-driven.io/content/posts/2023-02-26--dont_let_event_driven_architecture_buzzwords_fool_you/index.pl.md

 - technical,
 - implementation.

-That also plays well with tools like [EventStorming](https://www.eventstorming.com/), [Event Modeling](https://eventmodeling.org) and the [C4 Model](https://c4model.com/).
+That also plays well with tools like [EventStorming](https://www.eventstorming.com/) and the [C4 Model](https://c4model.com/).
 All of them embrace that we have and should be able to zoom in and out.

 I know that it sounds like 4D Chess, but that's our role.
 We need to train our abstract and critical thinking, as [the magic is that there's no magic](/pl/the_magic_is_that_there_is_no_magic/).